-Each Sunday, Mass with a limited congregation will be celebrated at the earlier time of 10.30am with all the required safety measures in place.
-Under normal circumstances there would be Children’s Liturgy at Sunday morning Mass, providing an opportunity for the younger children (aged from 3 to 11) ideally attending on their own, to engage in age appropriate activities based upon the Gospel for that week.
+Each Sunday, Mass is celebrated at 10.30am with safety measures in place.
+It is at this Mass that the Children’s Liturgy of the Word is celebrated, providing an opportunity for the younger children (aged from 3 to end of year 6) ideally attending on their own, to engage in age-appropriate activities based upon the Gospel for that week.
 For the present, worksheets relating to each Sunday’s Gospel can be found on the Parish’s website and Facebook page.

 Each Saturday we shall also celebrate a public vigil Mass at the earlier time of 5pm.
 Reconciliation takes place at 4pm until 4.45pm each Saturday.

 Masses for Holy Days and the seasons of Christmas and Easter will be advertised on the bulletin.

 Below you will find information explaining how the Catholic sacraments can be received in our Parish.